moderncampus/cms-examples/gadget-starter/README.md

 # gadget-starter

-A skeleton for creating Gadgets for the [OU Campus™ web content management system](http://www.omniupdate.com).
+A skeleton for creating Gadgets for the [Omni CMS™ web content management system](http://www.omniupdate.com).

 ## Creating and Installing Gadgets

-Refer to the [OmniUpdate Support documentation](https://support.omniupdate.com/learn-ou-campus/administration/setup/gadgets.html#addingcustomgadgets) for instructions on how to create and install custom Gadgets.
+Refer to the [Modern Campus Support documentation](https://support.moderncampus.com/learn-omni-cms/administration/setup/gadgets.html#addingcustomgadgets) for instructions on how to create and install custom Gadgets.

 ## Resources

-Check out the [OU Campus LMS](https://lms.omniupdate.com) for API documentation and an activity guide on how to create Gadgets.
+Check out the [Omni CMS LMS](https://lms.omniupdate.com) for API documentation and an activity guide on how to create Gadgets.

-Want to discuss your Gadget idea, get some help with your code, or share your new Gadget with other OU Campus users?
-Head over to the [Gadgets forum](https://ocn.omniupdate.com/forums/19/gadgets) in the OmniUpdate Community Network to discuss all things Gadget related.
+Want to discuss your Gadget idea, get some help with your code, or share your new Gadget with other Omni CMS users?
+Head over to the [Gadgets forum](https://ocn.omniupdate.com/forums/19/gadgets) in the Modern Campus Community Network to discuss all things Gadget related.

 # Table of Contents
 - Configuring the Config.xml